Hero background

 Meanwhile, UPI as a whole is gaining international attention—France, UAE, the US, Japan, Australia, and Canada are exploring adoption.
 Delegated payments like Circle could travel with it.
 But crucially, it could inspire other schemes and payments service providers to offer a similar feature.

-Value-added services are what separates the banks that offer instant payments, from those that use it as a competitive advantage.
+Value-added services are what separate the banks that offer instant payments, from those that use it as a competitive advantage.

 Why this matters for the wider payments industry

-Rails are just the start—they move money from A to B. But offering instant payments alone is not enough.
+Why?
+Because rails are just the start—they move money from A to B. Offering instant payments alone is not enough.
 To defend your position in the market, you have to make instant payments the shiny new thing your customers actually want to use.
-That means looking closely at your customer base and asking: what features will make their lives easier?
+That means looking closely at your customer base and asking, “What features will make their lives easier?”

 This is where the real value lies.
-Instant payment schemes—Canada’s Real-Time Rail, SEPA Instant in Europe, and FedNow and RTP in the US—are only as powerful as the services built on top of them.
-Delegated payments could be one such offering, helping banks turn a mandatory scheme onboarding into a real differentiator.
+Instant payment schemes are only as powerful as the services built on top of them.
+Delegated payments – like UPI Circle – could be one such offering, helping banks turn a mandatory scheme onboarding into a real differentiator.

 Want to learn more?